samsheffield/Unreal_Engine_Workshop/docs/week4.md

 _Note: This is the second  part of a two week assignment.
 Please focus on lighting and texturing this week._

 This week, you will continue developing your study of a small interior or exterior space with one point of interest by adding lighting, textured materials, and small props.
+Consider the mood or atmosphere of the space you are creating.
 You are encouraged to experiment, explore, and make a mess.
 Try things out and don't be afraid to make mistakes!

 Criteria:
 - Make any desired adjustments to your greyboxed level.